C-Chafik/rainfall/level9/walkthrough.md

 ```

-In the functions informations, we guess the binary comes from c++, since its using the STD.
+In the function information, we guess the binary comes from c++, since its using the STD.

 ```c++

 void __thiscall N::N(N *this,int param_1)
 {
   *(undefined ***)this = &PTR_operator+_08048848;
   *(int *)(this + 0x68) = param_1;